-Course Leader: Mr R Bowbanks (bowbanks@queenelizabeths.derbyshire.sch.uk)
+Course Length:Studied over two yearsExamination Board:OCRCourse Leader:Mr R Bowbanks (bowbanks@queenelizabeths.derbyshire.sch.uk)

 Why Study Computer Science?
 The UK has the second-biggest ICT sector in Europe (after Germany), worth an estimated £81bn.
 Every industry uses computers so naturally computer scientists can work in any industry.
 Problems in science, engineering, health care, and so many other areas can be solved by computers.
 It's up to the computer scientist to figure out how, and design the software to apply the solution.